Chapter-wise MCQ Questions

 Looking for a reliable source for MCQ - Multiple Choice Questions of Separation of substances in Class 6 Science?
 Look no further.
 Our experts have carefully curated all the MCQs, accompanied by answers.

 If you need additional preparatory materials like NCERT Solutions or CBSE Sample Papers, count on us.
-Elevate your preparation with these valuable resources and set yourself apart from the crowd.
 Access Chapter-wise MCQ Questions with Answers of Class 6 Science, available for free in PDF format.
-Aligned with the latest CBSE syllabus and NCERT curriculum, these MCQs offer students a chance to practice and enhance their performance in the examination.

 Question-1.
 To evaporate a liquid into its vapour, heat the liquid below its